Lysée

 This is the design logic of the specialist pâtisserie at its most deliberate.
 Rather than the warm-toned maximalism of the French salon de thé or the exposed-brick casualness of the American bakery cafe, Lysée operates in a register closer to a jewellery atelier than a coffee shop.
 The cases themselves are the display architecture.
 Pastry at this level is perishable art, and the spatial decisions here treat it accordingly.
 Seating, to the extent it exists, is secondary to the act of selection and departure, placing Lysée in the pickup-and-experience category rather than the linger-for-hours one.

 That format distinction matters for planning a visit.
-The shop operates Wednesday and Thursday from noon to 6 pm, Friday noon to 8 pm, Saturday 11 am to 8 pm, and Sunday 11 am to 7 pm, with Monday and Tuesday closed.
+The shop operates Monday through Thursday from 11 am to 6 pm, Friday 11 am to 8 pm, Saturday 11 am to 8 pm, and Sunday 11 am to 7 pm.
 The extended Friday and Saturday hours create a distinct rhythm: mid-afternoon arrivals on weekdays, earlier weekend visits before the most sought-after items sell through.
 The closed Monday-Tuesday schedule aligns with serious pastry operations globally, where production cycles require rest days that customer-facing hours reflect.

 Recognition and Competitive Position

-Opinionated About Dining's Cheap Eats list is a counterintuitive frame for a pâtisserie of this register, but the ranking carries genuine authority in the American food-critical community.
+Opinionated About Dining's Cheap Eats list is a useful frame for a pâtisserie of this register.
 The list's methodology prioritises value relative to quality rather than absolute price, which explains how a technically demanding pâtisserie competes alongside neighbourhood-scale operations in very different categories.
-Lysée ranked #140 in North America in 2023, climbed to #2 in 2024, and held at #3 in 2025.
+Lysée ranked #2 in North America in 2024.
 That trajectory is the kind of recognition arc that signals critical consensus building rather than a single-year anomaly.

 For context on how this positions Lysée within New York's broader dining tier: the city's most discussed fine-dining addresses operate in a different price register entirely.
 Atomix and Eleven Madison Park represent the tasting-menu stratum where a meal runs several hundred dollars per person.
 Le Bernardin and Masa anchor the luxury end of their respective categories.
 Lysée occupies a different space entirely: a per-item price point that makes serious technique accessible at a fraction of the cost of the city's tasting-menu circuit, which is precisely the logic OAD's Cheap Eats classification captures.
-The comparison is less about category and more about the ratio of quality delivered to money spent.
+The comparison is less about category and more about value relative to cost.

 That ratio is increasingly the frame through which serious food audiences evaluate pâtisserie specifically.
 The croissant-and-kouign-amann tier has become deeply competitive in New York, while the technically ambitious Korean-French register remains less crowded.
 Lysée's ranking trajectory suggests it has found a differentiated position within that space rather than simply executing the established playbook well.